telekom-security/tpotce/cloud/ansible/README.md

 It consists of an Ansible Playbook with multiple roles, which is reusable for all [OpenStack](https://www.openstack.org/) based clouds (e.g. Open Telekom Cloud, Orange Cloud, Telefonica Open Cloud, OVH) out of the box.
 Apart from that you can easily adapt the deploy role to use other [cloud providers](https://docs.ansible.com/ansible/latest/modules/list_of_cloud_modules.html) (e.g. AWS, Azure, Digital Ocean, Google).

-The Playbook first creates a new server and then installs and configures T-Pot.
+The Playbook first creates all resources (security group, network, subnet, router), deploys a new server and then installs and configures T-Pot.

 This example showcases the deployment on our own OpenStack based Public Cloud Offering [Open Telekom Cloud](https://open-telekom-cloud.com/en).